Boosting Your Spatial Music Mixing Workflow

-DSSELDORF, GERMANY - Media OutReach - 27 November 2023 - Spatial audio expert Dear Reality introduces its VR mixing controller, dearVR SPATIAL CONNECT, to Steinberg's Cubase 12, extending its built-in Dolby Atmos capabilities.
-The VR application streamlines spatial audio productions, enabling extensive in-headset control of the most-used DAW functions and the dearVR PRO spatializer plugin. dearVR SPATIAL CONNECT facilitates intuitive positioning and automation of audio tracks via gesture control in a virtual 360 environment.
+(MENAFN- Media OutReach Newswire) DÜSSELDORF, GERMANY - Media OutReach - 27 November 2023 - Spatial audio expert Dear Reality introduces its VR mixing controller, dearVR SPATIAL CONNECT, to Steinberg's Cubase 12, extending its built-in Dolby Atmos capabilities.
+The VR application streamlines spatial audio productions, enabling extensive in-headset control of the most-used DAW functions and the dearVR PRO spatializer plugin. dearVR SPATIAL CONNECT facilitates intuitive positioning and automation of audio tracks via gesture control in a virtual 360° environment.
 In combination with Dear Reality's dearVR MONITOR headphone monitoring plugin for multi-channel speaker setups, Cubase users can now benefit from a professional toolset that brings spatial productions to the next level.

 dearVR SPATIAL CONNECT provides a comprehensive overview of a spatial audio session by simulating the audio placements in a VR environment